datacamp-content/courses-introduction-to-shell/chapter4.md

 (Read the first part of the loop carefully before answering.)

 *** =possible_answers
-- None: since the first line doesn't say `export files`, that variable has no value in the second line.
-- [One: the word "files".]
+- [One line: the word "files".]
-- Four: the names of all four seasonal data files.
+- Four lines: the names of all four seasonal data files.
+- Four blank lines: the variable `f` isn't assigned a value.

 *** =hint

 Remember that `X` on its own is just "X", while `$X` is the value of the variable `X`.

 *** =feedbacks
-- No: this example defines and uses the variable `files` in the same shell.
 - Correct: the loop uses `files` instead of `$files`, so the list consists of the word "files".
 - No: the loop uses `files` instead of `$files`, so the list consists of the word "files" rather than the expansion of `files`.
+- No: the variable `f` is defined automatically by the `for` loop.

 --- type:ConsoleExercise xp:100 key:39b5dcf81a
 ## Pipes in loops